Matt Huffman: Controversies

 Matt Huffman has been accused of gerrymandering and being in contempt of court after the Ohio Supreme Court ruled three separate maps drawn under him and representative Bob Cupp to be unconstitutional under the Ohio Constitution.
 This incident, along with further alleged attempts to gerrymander was featured on the episode Mapmaker, Mapmaker, Make Me a Map of the Chicago Public Radio show and podcast This American Life.
 Matt Huffman has argued that he should not be held in contempt because of an obscure legal theory called "The independent state legislature doctrine" which claims state legislatures have more power than state supreme courts.
-However, this has been historically rejected by the U.S. supreme court, but is currently being prepared to be considered in a new ruling.
+However, this has been historically rejected by the U.S. Supreme Court, but which was set to be tested again as of 2022, in a case brought by fair-election campaigners.